zentonik/basic-discord-bot/README.md

 Clone this repository.

-Install the required dependencies: pip install -r requirements.txt

-Create a Discord bot and obtain the token.
+Create a Discord bot and obtain token.

-Insert your bot token in the config.py file.
+Put your token in TOKEN = "YOUR_TOKEN"

 Run the bot: python bot.py

 # Commands

-!hello: Responds with a friendly greeting.
+!hello: Pings a member you want to greet.

 # Dependencies